 I wear a Trophy buckle with my leather belts right now.
 If I add one of your 1" or 3/4" buckle sets to my custom belt order, do I need to do anything extra to make sure the size I give you is correct?

-I like buck stitching a lot - can I also have a backer added with the buck stitching?
+I like buck-stitching a lot.
+Can I also have a backer added with the buck-stitching?

 Installing buck-stitching on a belt with a backer glued on is not impossible, but it is very difficult to accomplish using our methods.
-I am sure there are good craftsman out there that can do both, but it is not a fun job at all in our shop - for that reason, I will say that we will likely not do it.
+I am sure there are good craftsman out there that can do both, but it is not a fun job at all in our shop.
+For that reason, I will say that we will likely not do it.
 If we did we would have to charge too much money for the time and grief.
-We buck stitch by hand using one extremely long piece of lace - feeding the end of the lace through the extra thickness of leather is a bear cat!
+We buck-stitch by hand using one extremely long piece of lace - feeding the end of the lace through the extra thickness of leather is a bear cat!

 If I add a colored background to my floral pattern custom belt, will the color rub off or fade with wear over time?

 We use oil based paint that is specially formulated for leather on our painted backgrounds.
-It adheres to the leather very effectively and will last a very long time and maintain it's original appearance.
-Our son Roland wears a belt every day that he made for himself five years ago that has a black background.
+It adheres to the leather very effectively and will last a very long time and maintain its original appearance.
+Our son Roland wears a belt every day that he made for himself seven years ago that has a black background.
 It looks pretty much the same as it did five years ago.

 Why are your belts so expensive compared with belts that I see at the retail stores that also have floral patterns on them?

 Well, simply because the western belts hanging in the retail stores priced at $45.00 - $95.00 are manufactured with machinery at an extremely high rate of production.
-And, generally speaking, the leather in them is more often than not, synthetic or a very poor quality leather.
+And, generally speaking, the leather in them is more often than not synthetic or a very poor quality leather.
 These belts are designed and manufactured for high profit margins.

 I'm not all that familiar with the traditions of cowboy belts and hand tooled belts.
 With your floral patterns, are some designed for men and others for the ladies?

-I have an old buckle set that was given to me by my Grandfather 30 years ago.
+I have an old buckle set that was given to me by my grandfather 30 years ago.
 I think it is a 3/4" set.
 Can I ship it to you and have you folks install it on my new belt?